Mubarak Mustafa: International career

 Mustafa started his senior international career at the age of 19.
-He helped establish the Qatar football team on the international stage, claiming many achievements in his time of playing for the Qatar national team, such as winning the 1992 Gulf Cup of Nations, reaching the quarter-finals of the 1992 Olympic Games in Barcelona, and winning the 1998 Arab Nations Cup.
+He helped establish the Qatar football team on the international stage, claiming many achievements in his time playing for the Qatar national team, most notably the 11th Arabian Gulf Cup in 1992, where he won the top scorer and man of the tournament award.
+He also led Qatar to the quarter-finals of the 1992 Olympic Games in Barcelona, and won the 1998 Arab Nations Cup.
 He played for Qatar in the 1998 World Cup Qualifiers, scoring two goals in the group stage and securing the top position in their group before getting eliminated in the final round.

 In a match at the 1992 Olympic Games in Barcelona, Mustafa scored the only goal in a 1–0 win against Egypt, registering the first competitive win in Qatar's history against an African nation.

 Mustafa had a reputation of being a fair player, having been shown no red cards in his international career.
 He later received the World Fair Play Trophy in 2005.
 Mustafa officially retired from international football in 2004.

-After football
+Post-retirement

 After retiring from professional football, Mustafa was appointed the Director of football of Al-Arabi.
 He still occasionally manages the first team.

 In 2009, Mubarak Mustafa received the International Olympic Committee's annual ideal player award.
 In doing so, he is the first Qatari to ever win the award.
 He expressed his deep happiness for receiving IOC Award, which represents a great honor for Qatar sport in general and Qatar Olympic committee (QOC) in particular.

 On 17 October 2011, Mustafa played a tribute game in honour of deceased Emirati player Theyab Awana.
 The game was between Al-Salmiya Stars and Arab Stars, with Mustafa playing for the former.
 Adel Khamis also took part in the match.
 The match took place in Thamir Stadium.
 Mustafa scored 2 early goals to give him a brace, however the visitors equalized in the second half and eventually narrowly won 7–6.

 On 28 April 2012, after a very unsuccessful season for Al Arabi which saw them finish on par with their joint lowest standing in the league, he announced that he would be leaving the club as director of football at the end of the 2011/12 season.
 Shortly after, he joined Al Kass as a sports analyst.